 The Israeli Trade Union Congress Histadrut and the Zionist Organization founded Bank Hapoalim in 1921.
-It is currently the largest of the banks in Israel and plays a significant role in global financial markets.
-It operates through 250 bank branches, seven regional business centers, and 22 business branches.
+It is currently the largest bank in Israel and plays a significant role in global financial markets.
+It operates through 189 bank branches, 619 external and 134 internal ATMs.

 In 1902, Bank Leumi was formed to promote industry, construction, agriculture, and land infrastructure.
-The bank’s headquarters are located in Tel Aviv, providing banking services in Israel, as well as in 21 other countries including Luxembourg, US, Switzerland, the UK, Mexico, Uruguay, Romania, Jersey, and China.
+The bank’s headquarters are located in Tel Aviv, providing banking services in Israel, as well as in 21 other countries, including Luxembourg, the U.S., Switzerland, the UK, Mexico, Uruguay, Romania, Jersey, and China.

 Israel Discount Bank